deepuHub/deepuhub.github.io/pages/COVID-19.md

 {% include Navigation.html %}

 **COVID-19 - last updated - 23-Jul-2020 IST**

-**View the Daily graphs of Summary / Daily New cases in Total / District-wise for Andhra Pradesh, by clicking on the links below**
+**View the Daily graphs of Summary / Daily New cases in Total & District-wise for Andhra Pradesh - India, by clicking on the links below**

-**From 19-May to 19-Jun Govt did not release District wise data, hence graphs are present only for State data**

 Date | Summary and TotalvsNew Plots
 ------------ | -------------